microsoft/aurorabp-sample-data/docs/README.md

 # Data and Protocol Details

-## Data Contents
+## Data files

-This repo contains several tab-delimited text files containing data used in the associated publication "[A Comparison of Wearable Tonometry, Photoplethysmography, and Electrocardiography for Cuffless Measurement of Blood Pressure in an Ambulatory Setting.](https://ieeexplore.ieee.org/document/9721156)": a participant information file, measurement-level data files, processed measurement waveform-level data files, and a processed measurement features data file.
-These data files should be sufficient for most exploratory analyses.
+Described are data used in the associated Aurora-BP Study publication "[A Comparison of Wearable Tonometry, Photoplethysmography, and Electrocardiography for Cuffless Measurement of Blood Pressure in an Ambulatory Setting.](https://ieeexplore.ieee.org/document/9721156)".
+See the [sample data](https://github.com/twede/aurorabp-sample-data/tree/main/sample) for a direct look at the file formats, and data file descriptions below for details.

-Full device-waveform data files are stored seperately from this repo within an Azure data lake.
-To gain access to these device-waveform data files, a data use application (detailed below and on the data lake landing page) must be submitted.
+Complete de-identified dataset files are stored separately from this repo within an Azure data lake.
+To gain access, a data use application (detailed below and on the data lake landing page) must be submitted.
 Any researcher may submit a data use application.
 Requests are reviewed by the Data Access Committee.
 During review, submitting investigator and primary investigator may be contacted for verification.
 For further information regarding data access, contact: aurorabp@microsoft.com

 ---

 ## Data Use Application

-To access the full device-waveform data files hosted on an Azure data lake, a data use application <!-- TODO insert link to DUA --> must be completed, including:
+To access the de-identified dataset files hosted on an Azure data lake, a data use application <!-- TODO insert link to DUA --> must be completed, including:

 - Principal investigator information
-  - Academic credentials, affiliation, contact information, curriculum vitae
+  - Academic credentials, affiliation, contact information, curriculum vitae, signature attesting accuracy of data use application
 - Additional investigator information
   - Academic credentials, affiliation, contact information
 - Research proposal